kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(2\) Required to be located at the airport for use by the users of its aeronautical facilities or by airport operators, concessionaires, and other users of the airport in connection with providing services or commodities to the users of those aeronautical facilities.

-\(c\) For the purposes of subparts B and C, “public airport” means an airport used for public purposes, under the control of a public agency named in §151.37(a), with a publicly owned landing area.
+\(c\) For the purposes of subparts B and C, “public airport” means an airport used for public purposes, under the control of a public agency named in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.37   Sponsor eligibility.|§151.37]](a), with a publicly owned landing area.

 \[Doc.
 No. 1329, 27 FR 12351, Dec.
 13, 1962, as amended by Amdt.
 151-8, 30 FR 8040, June 23, 1965\]